There are about 160 cases of cervical cancer diagnosed every year in Wales.

 Screening can pick up cell changes and, if needed, these changes can be treated to prevent a cancer developing.

 Screening is a test for cell changes that could lead to cancer if left untreated.
 Screening is not a test for cancer, but sometimes the test does pick up early cancers.
 Cervical cancers found early are easier to treat.

 Cervical Screening Wales is responsible for the NHS cervical screening programme in Wales, including sending invitations.
 We get your details from your doctor's list, so it is important that your doctor has your correct name and address.

-Cervical cancer is cancer of the cervix.
-Almost all cases are caused by a virus called human papilomavirus (HPV).
+Cervical cancer is cancer of the cervix (neck of the womb).
+Almost all cases are caused by a virus called human papillomavirus (HPV).
 This is a very common virus that most people will have at some time during their life.

 Only certain types of HPV cause cervical cancer.
 Your screening test will look for high-risk types of HPV.
 By finding cell changes early, screening can prevent cervical cancer from developing.